-The South Gippsland Shire dog and cat pound services are provided and managed under a contractual agreement with the Korumburra Veterinary Clinic.
+The South Gippsland Shire Domestic Animal Pound Services are provided and managed under a contractual agreement with the Korumburra Veterinary Clinic.
 This service has been provided by the Korumburra Veterinary Clinic since 1996.
-Following a competitive process, the contract was renewed in 2013 for a 5 year period until 30 June 2018.
-A review of the pound service is required to determine the direction of Council's pound service post 30 June 2018.
+Following a competitive process, the contract was renewed in 1 July 2018 for a 5 year period until 30 June 2023.
+Are view of the pound service is required to determine the direction of Council's pound service post 30 June 2023.
+Management would seek approval from the Chief Executive Officer for a contract extension for an additional year recurring up to five times applicable to 30 June 2028.

-1. Undertake a review of pound service to determine the direction of Council's pound service post 30 June 2018.
+- 1. Undertake a review of pound service to determine the direction of Council's pound service post 30 June 2023; and / or. - 2.
+Management would seek approval from the Chief Executive Officer for a contract extension for an additional year recurring up to five times applicable to 30 June 2028.